How your fitness level affects your newborn's brain.

 You know that exercising during pregnancy manages your mood, dials down discomfort, and reduces your risk of gestational diabetes.
-But it might also help your baby’s brain develop faster, according to new findings presented this weekend in San Diego at the annual meeting of the Society for Neuroscience.
+But it might also help your baby's brain develop faster, according to new findings presented recently in San Diego at the annual meeting of the Society for Neuroscience.

 In the first randomized controlled human trial of its kind (translation: the holy grail of scientific studies), researchers studied women in their second and third trimesters of pregnancy.
 One group ran, swam, or biked for 20 minutes three times a week, while the other group stayed inactive.
 It turns out, babies born to active mothers had more mature brain activity than those born to inactive mothers: their brain activity was comparable to 4-month-old babies at just 12-days-old.